acce-cloud/hello-oodt/README.md

 ## Notes

+* Configuration

-* Configuration: the following directories contain the OODT configuration for this particular tutorial, and are cross-mounted from the local host into the Docker containers:
+The following directories contain the OODT configuration for this particular tutorial, and are cross-mounted from the local host into the Docker containers WM or FM):

-   ./
+  * Workflow definition: ./wmgr_config/policy/:/usr/local/oodt/workflows/test-workflow/policy/
+  * PGEs (programs to be executed): ./pges:/usr/local/oodt/pges/
+  * PGE configurations: ./wmgr_config/pge-configs/:/usr/local/oodt/workflows/test-workflow/pge-configs/
+  * Product types: ./filemgr_config/policy/:/usr/local/oodt/workflows/test-workflow/policy/

 * Within each container, OODT services are started through supervisord.
 To start/stop/restart a service (within the appropriate container):